-- 7. Install the spare wheel and hand start the wheel bolts.
+7. Install the spare wheel and hand start the wheel bolts.
+Make sure to align the pins on the hub with the small holes on the wheel.
 Lightly tighten the bolts.
+To

-To avoid the risk of forcing the vehicle off the jack, do not tighten the bolts fully until the vehicle has been lowered. - 8.
+- avoid the risk of forcing the vehicle off the jack, do not tighten the bolts fully until the vehicle has been lowered - 8.
 Lower the vehicle by turning the jack screw to the left. - 9.
 Finish tightening the wheel bolts.
-Push down on the wrench while at the end of the handle for increased

-10. Disassemble the jack and tools and place them in the bag.
+Push down on the wrench while at the end of the handle for increased leverage.
+Tighten the wheel bolts in a star pattern until each bolt has been tightened twice.
+For the 6 correct wheel bolt torque refer to "Torque Specifications" in this section.
+If in doubt about the correct tightness, have them checked with a torque wrench by your authorized dealership or service station. - 10.
+Disassemble the jack and tools and place them in the bag.
 Stow it under the driver's seat and secure the bag to the floor with the straps attached to the floor of the vehicle.

 A loose tire or jack thrown forward in a collision or hard stop could endanger the occupants of the vehicle.
 Always stow the jack parts and the spare tire in the places provided.
-11. Place the deflated (flat) tire in the cargo area.
-Have the tire repaired or replaced as soon as possible.